Frequently Asked Questions

 If you are interested in being a living donor, you should click on the link to the health questionnaire.
 Once the questionnaire has been fully completed it will be reviewed by a nurse coordinator to determine if you may proceed with initial blood testing.

 We encourage all donor evaluations to be completed at the University of California Davis Medical Center, Sacramento CA. The work-up can often be completed in 1-2 days, though additional testing may be required in some cases.
-If you are from another state and donating to someone in our area, we will contact a transplant center near you to assist us with your evaluation.

 You will complete a medical history and receive a physical, which includes a blood pressure check, to ensure that you don’t have any concerning health conditions.